Teliana Pereira: Career

 In February 2013, Pereira reached the semifinals of Copa Colsanitas as a qualifier, which boosted her singles ranking to 116.

 In February 2014, she reached the semifinals of the Rio Open.

-In April 2015, Pereira reached the final of Copa Colsanitas, where she won her first WTA title beating fifth seed Yaroslava Shvedova, in straight sets to become the first Brazilian woman to win a WTA singles title since 1988, and jumping 130 places up the WTA rankings to No. 81.
+In April 2015, Pereira reached the final of Copa Colsanitas where she won her first career title beating fifth seed Yaroslava Shvedova, in straight sets, to become the first Brazilian woman to win a WTA Tour singles title since 1988, and jumping 130 places up the WTA rankings to No. 81.

 In July 2015, she won her second WTA Tour title at the Brasil Tennis Cup in Florianópolis.
 With the result, Pereira entered the top 50 for the first time.
-She was just the second Brazilian in the Open era to win a WTA title in Brazil – Niege Dias achieved the feat once, doing it over in Guarujá in 1987.
+She was just the second Brazilian in the Open era to win a tour title in Brazil – Niege Dias achieved the feat once, doing it over in Guarujá in 1987.

 Pereira performed very poorly throughout 2016 and finally dropped out of top 200 by the end of the season.

-In September 2020, Pereira announced her retirement at the age of 32, declaring she had lost interest in training and travels, while expressing satisfaction with how her career went, with two WTA titles and "always surpassing my expectations".
+In September 2020, Pereira announced her retirement at the age of 32, declaring she had lost interest in training and travels, while expressing satisfaction with how her career went, with two WTA Tour titles and "always surpassing my expectations".
+Since then she has commented tennis on ESPN Brazil and ran an academy on Campo Largo, Paraná.